During the Edo period, the sento (public bathhouse) was a popular place to unwind, as well as get yourself clean.

 3:00 pm to 11:30 pm (Closed on Fridays)

-If you want to squeeze in a quick soak at an authentic sento during your Tokyo trip, Konparu-yu (金春湯) is a good choice.
+If you want to squeeze in a quick soak at an authentic sento during your Tokyo trip, then this tattoo-friendly Konparu-yu (金春湯) is a good choice.

 First opened in 1863, this historic Ginza bathhouse preserves old-fashioned Japanese aesthetics in its interior design.